The Magic of Water

 The science of water

 Although we drink it, wash, fish and swim in it, and cook with it (although usually not all at the same time!), we nearly always overlook the special relationship water has with our lives.
 There are a hundred times as many water molecules in our bodies than the sum of all the other molecules put together.
 Although water is the most familiar of liquids, it is also the most mysterious and least understood.
 Water is the only common substance to exist as a solid, liquid and gas in nature.
 It performs many functions such as dilution, transportation, lubrication, reaction, stabilisation and communication, and can be considered as the medium which connects and sustains all life.
 Water consists of an oxygen atom bonded to two hydrogen atoms to form a molecule (H2O).
 This molecule has the shape of a tetrahedron, a three-dimensional triangle consisting of four faces.
 The oxygen atom sits in the heart of the tetrahedron whilst the hydrogen atoms point at two of the four corners.
-The positively charged hydrogen of each water molecule attracts the negatively charged oxygen of another, giving rise to a hydrogen-bond (H-bond) between molecules.
-Although water is by far the most studied chemical compound there is still a great deal science does not know about it, as we shall see.
+The positively charged hydrogen of each water molecule attracts the negatively charged oxygen of another molecule, giving rise to a hydrogen-bond (H-bond) between two or more molecules.
+Although water is by far the most studied chemical compound there is still a great deal material science does not know about it, as we shall now see.

 In 2004, a scientist from the University of California, Berkeley said: "We think we understand everything there is about a single water molecule.
 What we don't understand so well is how they interact with each other."
 One of the peculiarities of water is that the solid form floats on the liquid form.
 This explains why water pipes burst when they freeze, which is the exact opposite of nearly every other simple substance.
 Mercury thermometers, for instance, do not explode when the temperature drops below the freezing point of mercury.
 Water can take in a lot of heat without its temperature increasing very much.
 This makes it an especially good coolant for car radiators and is the main reason temperatures are moderate around coastal areas.